By Sandi Gohn

 The president usually awards the Medal of Honor in the name of Congress.

 All recipients are presented the medal in the name of Congress, although the president is typically the one who physically gives the award to the honoree or their family.
-Most recently, President Donald Trump presented the medal to Army Sgt.
-Maj.
-Thomas “Patrick” Payne in September 2020.
+Most recently, President Joe Biden presented the medal posthumously to Army Sgt.
+1st Class Alwyn Cashe and Army Sgt.
+1st Class Christopher Celiz, as well as Army Master Sgt.
+Earl Plumlee, who received the award in person.

 Depending on a Medal of Honor recipient’s military branch, they will receive one of three “types” of medals.